Prasanth-Sai-Boyina/Syllable_stress_detection/README.md

 This folder contains all the trained model weights.

 # Directory Structure
-acoustic=Models when trained with acoustic features context=Models when trained with acoustic and context features
+acoustic=Models when trained with acoustic features \n context=Models when trained with acoustic and context features \n

 aecdnn_german= Normal Auto Encoder trained with german aecdnn_italian= Normal Auto Encoder trained with italian